Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Entanglement Entropy for the Insertion into

-\eea In this case, the phase transition between the two channels happens at $t= \sqrt{\frac{x (x- x_1) (x_2 -x)}{x_1 + x_2 -x}}$. \\On the other hand, for $i=2$, the cross ratios in the first and second channels are again given by \eqref{cross-ratio-first-channel} and \eqref{cross-ratio-second-channel}.
+On the other hand, for $i=2$, the cross ratios in the first and second channels are again given by \eqref{cross-ratio-first-channel} and \eqref{cross-ratio-second-channel}.
 It is straightforward to show that for the first channel one has \bea S_{A;2}= S_A^{\rm Vac}+

 \eea and for the second channel one obtains \bea S_{A;2}= S_A^{\rm Vac}+

 \eea Next, by choosing the minimum value of the expressions in \eqref{SA-2-finite-interval-inside-ER-first-channel} and \eqref{SA-2-finite-interval-inside-ER-second-channel}, one arrives at \bea S_{A;2}= S_A^{\rm Vac} +